 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 Everyone loves a new baby.
-While most people spend all their time oohing and aahing over the little one’s adorable chubby toes, you can also let the new parents know that you’re thinking of them, too.
+While most people spend all their time oohing and aahing over the little one’s adorable chubby toes, you can also let the parents know that you’re thinking of them, too.

 - Bestselling gifts for new parents